SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 1. Support
       * Mostly unchanged.
 See [here](./Temporary_Rework_User_Documentation.md)
-      * Might have a passive or toggle ability that converts damage bonuses of any weapon type into healing power to allow flexible itemization.
-This ability could not be used with the hybrid ability that makes equipment affect all damage types.
+      * Will have a toggle ability that converts damage bonuses of any weapon type into healing power to allow flexible itemization.
+This ability cannot be used with the hybrid ability that makes equipment affect all damage types.
       * Potential changes:
          * Remove paragon abilities for something more interesting
          * Rework heal
->>>>>>> 1634144d3fd7602226eade1294b9dc5288f05a71
+      * Might split into two final classes: heal-focused and buff-focused
+      * Maybe add a debuff/degen class?

 1. Hybrid (tier 2) and Hybrid Prime (tier 3)
       * Scales all damage types equally